andrewshumway/Fusion_getPut/README.md

 --port PORT           Port, Default: ${lw_PORT} or 6764 -u USER, --user USER  Fusion user, default: ${lw_USER} or 'admin'.
 --password PASSWORD   Fusion password,  default: ${lw_PASSWORD} or 'password123'.
+--jwt                 JWT token for Fusion.
+If passed, password is ignored.
 --ignoreExternal      Ignore (do not process) configurations for external Solr clusters (*_SC.json) and their associated collections (*_COL.json). default: False
 --keepCollAlias       Do not create Solr collection when the Fusion Collection name does not match the Solr collection.
 Instead, fail if the collection does not exist.  default: True.
 --humanReadable       This param reverses the getApp mutations by copying human readable script to the script element of pipeline stages, default: False.